Bean Pods - Zero Waste RecipeWelcome to a new edition of our Zero Waste in the Kitchen column!

 Preparation:

-After that, cut them into lozenges or cubes and blanch them in boiling water for about one minute.
-Then mash them in cold water so that they retain a bright green color.
+Cut them into lozenges or cubes and blanch them in boiling water for about 1 minute.

-At this point brown and sauté the pods, add salt and, if necessary, add a little water to finish cooking.
+Season with salt, add the herbs and, if necessary, add a little water to finish cooking.